State Advocacy

 Research has shown that Employee-Ownership is good for our citizens, our state, and our economy.
 Many states have passed pro-ESOP legislation and as Indiana citizens we need to focus on state level legislation that will support and encourage transition of these boomer businesses to their employees.

-Click here to view state based pro-ESOP legislative activity Prior to Jan 3, 2023.
+Click here to view state based pro-ESOP legislative activity, prior to Jan 3, 2025.